practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 ((fn hello [] "Hello World")) ; => "Hello World"
 ```

-Create a reusable function using `def`, creating a name that is a `var`.
-The function behaviour defined in `def` can be changed and the expression re-evaluated to use the new behaviour.
+Create a reusable function using `defn`, creating a name that is a `var`.
+The function behaviour defined in `defn` can be changed and the expression re-evaluated to use the new behaviour.

 ```clojure
 (defn hello-world []